appliedrelevance/epistart/README.md

-## EpiStart - Agile Project Management for Frappe
+## EpiStart - Lean Startup Methodology for Frappe

 EpiStart is an open-source app designed to bring agile project management tools to the Frappe framework.
 It provides a set of doctypes that allow teams to manage their projects using the Lean Startup methodology.
 EpiStart is perfect for startups and teams looking to implement agile practices in their Frappe-based applications.